 Bud Smith, author of Double Bird.
 "The End of My Career by Martha Grover, is an excellent memoir, it kind of laughs in the face of death, from the point of view of a woman working lousy jobs and stricken with a disease that she keeps punting up the field like a football, to deal with later, like you do all things."

-Martha is currently at work on a book of prose poems and essays about Catastrophe, Myth, and being a sick person in the 21st century.
-When she is not writing, Martha is making zines, coaching her writing clients, making art, and selling Real Estate.
+Martha is currently at work on a graphic memoir.
+When she is not writing, Martha is making zines, art, and selling Real Estate.

 get in touch